Black Sabbath: 1969–1971: Black Sabbath and Paranoid

 The band returned to the studio in June 1970, just four months after Black Sabbath was released.
 The new album was initially set to be named War Pigs after the song "War Pigs", which was critical of the Vietnam War; however, Warner changed the title of the album to Paranoid.
+Most of this album's songs were originally created in the fall of 1969 in a music club in Zurich, Switzerland.
+Black Sabbath's engagement there included seven 45-minute sets per day for six weeks.
+They played at what was then known as the 'Beat Club' (also called the Hirschen Club) on the ground floor of the Hotel Hirschen in Zurich's old town.
+Most of the songs on Paranoid evolved during onstage improvisational jams there.
 The album's lead single, "Paranoid", was written in the studio at the last minute.
 Ward explains: "We didn't have enough songs for the album, and Tony just played the [Paranoid] guitar lick and that was it.
 It took twenty, twenty-five minutes from top to bottom."
-The single was released in September 1970 and reached number four on the UK Singles Chart, remaining Black Sabbath's only top 10 hit.
+The single was released in September 1970 and reached number four on the UK singles chart, remaining Black Sabbath's only top 10 hit.
 The album followed in the UK in October 1970, where, pushed by the success of the "Paranoid" single, it reached number one on the UK Albums Chart.

-The U.S. release was held off until January 1971, as the Black Sabbath album was still on the chart at the time of Paranoid's UK release.
-The album reached No. 12 in the U.S. in March 1971, and would go on to sell four million copies in the U.S. with virtually no radio airplay.
+The US release was held off until January 1971, as the Black Sabbath album was still on the chart at the time of Paranoid's UK release.
+The album reached No. 12 in the US in March 1971, and would go on to sell four million copies in the US with virtually no radio airplay.
 Like Black Sabbath, the album was panned by rock critics of the era, but modern-day reviewers such as AllMusic's Steve Huey cite Paranoid as "one of the greatest and most influential heavy metal albums of all time", which "defined the sound and style of heavy metal more than any other record in rock history".
 The album was ranked at number 131 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time.
-Paranoid's chart success allowed the band to tour the U.S. for the first time – their first U.S. show was at a club called Ungano's at 210 West 70th Street in New York City – and spawned the release of the album's second single, "Iron Man".
-Although the single failed to reach the top 40, it remains one of Black Sabbath's most popular songs, as well as the band's highest-charting U.S. single until 1998's "Psycho Man".
+Paranoid's chart success allowed the band to tour the US for the first time – their first US show was at a club called Ungano's at 210 West 70th Street in New York City – and spawned the release of the album's second single, "Iron Man".
+Although the single failed to reach the top 40, it remains one of Black Sabbath's most popular songs, as well as the band's highest-charting US single until 1998's "Psycho Man".